WirlyWirly/BadaBoomBooks/README.md

   -d, --debug    Enable debugging to log file
-  -i, --infotxt  Generate 'info.txt' file, used by SmartAudioBookPlayer to display book summary -o, --opf      Generate 'metadata.opf' file, used by Audiobookshelf to import metadata -s , --site    Specify the site to perform initial searches [audible, goodreads, both] -v, --version  show program's version number and exit
+  -i, --infotxt  Generate 'info.txt' file, used by SmartAudioBookPlayer to display book summary -o, --opf      Generate 'metadata.opf' file, used by Audiobookshelf to import metadata -s , --site    Specify the site to perform initial searches [audible] -v, --version  show program's version number and exit

 Cheers to the community for providing our content and building our tools!